Section 230, the Supreme Court, and Why Adult Industry Companies Should Pay Attention

 Why Are We Writing About Section 230 Again?

 Section 230 of the Communications Decency Act of 1996 is one such law.
 We’ve written about this law in the past.
 We provided those links at the end of this blog post.
 Section 230 is considered by its proponents as the “First Amendment of the internet.”
 This is because the law is structured to immunize interactive web platforms from the liability of third-party users who may use an internet platform for potentially illegal activity.
 In English, this law grants companies like MindGeek, Meta, or Twitter the ability to adopt self-regulation policies that justify a platform’s content moderation policies to ensure that illegal content or content that violates terms and services contracts is not on the applicable platforms.
 And, if such content appears on self-regulated platforms, the owners of these websites aren’t necessarily liable for the content shared or its origin.
-For instance, if a user posts child abuse sexual material (CSAM) to an adult tube site like Pornhub, MindGeek (Pornhub’s parent company) is entirely within its rights to remove the CSAM content, ban the user’s account, and report the crime to state and federal law enforcement agencies through NGOs like the Association of Sites Advocating for Child Protection (ASACP) or the National Center on Missing and Exploited Children
+For instance, if a user posts child abuse sexual material (CSAM) to an adult tube site like Pornhub, MindGeek (Pornhub’s parent company) is entirely within its rights to remove the CSAM content, ban the user’s account, and report the crime to state and federal law enforcement agencies through NGOs like the Association of Sites Advocating for Child Protection (ASACP) or the National Center on Missing and Exploited Children.

 But, there is significant hyperpartisan controversy associated with Section 230.
 Critics in both the Republican and Democratic parties believe that the law allows social media networks to control the national and international political discourse.
 GOP critics of the law maintain that Section 230 of the Communications Decency Act allows technology companies, like Twitter, to censor the content posted by users who hold conservative or right-wing viewpoints that could clash with the left-leaning corporate cultures of these firms and the terms and conditions these platforms do have in place.
 Democrats believe that Section 230 encourages large social media and technology companies to promote misinformation, disinformation, and potentially extremist content on the platforms because it is profitable.
 Leading politicians on both sides, including President Joe Biden and former President Donald Trump, have reasons to oppose Section 230.
 However, the web law is crucial to protecting free expression, including consensual pornography, on the internet.
 That’s why it is essential in this blog post to discuss the latest challenge to the law that the United States Supreme Court heard in February 2023.
 Without rehashing old news, we’ve analyzed this case before the high court.
 Suffice it to say, we have thoughts to share.